grantmcdermott/dbreg/README.md

 should work in standard cases.
 Please help us by kicking the tyres and creating GitHub issues for both bug reports and feature requests.

-[^1]: To be clear, this dataset would occupy significantly more memory than 8.5 GB if we loaded into R, due to data serialization and the switch to richer representation formats (e.g., orderd factors take up more memory).
+[^1]: To be clear, this dataset would occupy significantly more RAM than 8.5 GB if we loaded it into R's memory, due to data serialization and the switch to richer representation formats (e.g., ordered factors require more memory).
    So there's a good chance that just trying to load this raw dataset into R would cause your whole system to crash... never mind doing any statistical analysis on it.

-[^2]: If we skipped the automatic strategy determination by providing an explicit strategy, then the total computation time drops to _less than 1 second_...
+[^2]: If we provided an explicit strategy (and could thus skip the automatic strategy determination), then the total computation time drops to _less than 1 second_...